TransparentEdge/terraform-provider-transparentedge/README.md

 export TCDN_CLIENT_SECRET="xxx"
 ```

-You can find all the required variables in our [dashboard](https://dashboard.transparentcdn.com/): `"Profile" -> "Account options" -> "Manage keys".`
+You can find all the required variables in the [dashboard](https://dashboard.transparentcdn.com/): `"Profile" -> "Account options" -> "Manage keys".`

 Make sure that you're using the correct Company ID if you own multiple companies.

 ## Requirements